-There are a number of teeth whitening methods that can brighten your smile.
-That said, they don’t all provide the same level of success.
-If you’d like to know how to whiten teeth without damaging your enamel, consider the following guide on popular tooth whitening techniques.
+There are a variety of whitening options that can brighten your smile.
+That said, they don’t all provide the same results.
+If you’d like to know more about how to whiten your teeth without damaging your enamel, consider the following guide on professional whitening options available at your dental office:

 Unfortunately, there is an abundance of online myths about natural remedies for whitening teeth.
 Whether it’s coconut oil, baking soda, strawberries or lemon juice, these so-called natural solutions usually either don’t work or cause unexpected problems.
 For instance, there is no scientific evidence that coconut oil can whiten teeth.
 What’s more, solutions comprised of lemon, strawberry and/or baking soda have been shown to damage enamel and reduce the surface hardness of teeth by up to 10 percent.

-Even if natural remedies are able whiten your teeth somewhat, it’s only because they are helping to remove plaque accumulation on your teeth.
-To get noticeable results, you need something that will penetrate into your teeth and break down stain molecules.
+Most natural remedies only make your teeth appear a little whiter because they are helping to remove plaque accumulation on your teeth.
+For more noticeable results you need something that will penetrate into your teeth and break down stain molecules.

 Keeping Your Teeth White

-While modern whitening treatments can drastically improve the appearance of your smile, it’s important to remember that these effects are not permanent.
-To prolong the effects, be sure to brush your teeth twice a day and avoid foods and beverages that may stain your teeth.
+While modern whitening treatments can dramatically change the appearance of your smile, it’s important to remember that these effects are not permanent as staining will continue to occur.
+However, to reduce the impact of staining, be sure to brush your teeth twice a day and avoid foods and beverages that can stain your teeth.